cykod/Quintus-website/public/guide/sprites.md

 Assigning a `sheet` property will set the width, height and center of the sprite in the same way that setting an asset does.

-If you want to render a sheet manually (i.e. let's say your are creating a sprite that layers a number of different images on top of itself), you can also grab the sheet and tell it to draw yourself:
+If you want to render a sheet manually (i.e. let's say you are creating a sprite that layers a number of different images on top of itself), you can also grab the sheet and tell it to draw yourself:

     Q.sheet("spriteOne").draw(ctx, x, y, frameNum);